MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/entities.md

 * DATE - Date-related.
 Today, Tomorrow or explicit dates such as 03/01/2017

+Using the [Assist](conversation-builder-assist.html) tool, you can assign these built-in entities to user interactions and have the bot populate a [slot](conversation-builder-conversation-builder-variables-slots.html#slots) with the user's input to the question to which the entity was assigned.

 ### How entities affect the NLU score

 The more entities in a training phrase that match, the higher the score.
 This can be a powerful way to increase your matching accuracy, but if overused, can lead to a lot of false positives.

 You can see from the example below, that having 2 entities match the training phrases causes a 30% jump in score from the single entity matches.
-So use them for the really key elements of your intent, but don’t overuse.
+So use them for the key elements of your intent, but don’t overuse.

 <img class="fancyimage" style="width:400px" src="img/testuserinput.png">